- Driven by privacy concerns and/or the urge to access geo-restricted content, users tend to combine Popcorn Time with VPNs a lot.

 - Voila, that should do it.

-4: Disable third-party firewall
+4. Disable third-party firewall

 Most of the antivirus solutions come in security suits, accompanying various tools including the third-party firewall.
 And those tend to prevent Popcorn Time from accessing P2P sharing sites from where they acquire the shared media.

-So, what you’ll need to do is to either whitelist the Popcorn Time or disable the third-party firewall and move from there.
+So, what you’ll need to do is to either whitelist the Popcorn Time or disable the third-party firewall or antivirus and move from there.
 If you’ve done it already and the problem is still persistent, make sure to continue through the list.

-5: Reinstall Popcorn Time
+5. Reinstall Popcorn Time